 Your trust is a legal arrangement in which you transfer property to a trustee for the benefit of one or more beneficiaries.
-When you name The First National Bank as your trustee, co-trustee, or successor trustee, you and your beneficiaries enjoy the collective efforts of a team of specialists.
+When you name The FNB Community Bank as your trustee, co-trustee, or successor trustee, you and your beneficiaries enjoy the collective efforts of a team of specialists.
 Working on your behalf will be professionals in taxation, economic and investment research, investment management, securities trading, real estate, and other areas.

 Our goal is to help preserve and grow your estate’s wealth.
 Our state-of-the-art operations system utilizes the best technology available to track account income, expense, and asset changes.
 We provide professional reports on a timely basis to meet your individual needs.